bookofproofs/bookofproofs.github.io/_sources/history/19th-century/butchart.md

 title: Butchart, Raymond Keiller
 born: 1888
 died: 1930
-keywords: Raymond Butchart, War I, Dundee, Raffles College, Malaria, Probability Theory, Mathematical Statistics
+keywords: raymond butchart,butchart
-description: Raymond Butchart was a Scottish mathematician who made important contributions to probability theory and mathematical statistics, such as the theory of random walks and the Borel-Cantelli Lemma.
-He sadly died of malaria on his way home from Raffles College.
+description: Raymond Butchart was a Scottish mathematician who was badly wounded in World War I and afterwards returned to Dundee as a lecturer.
+He was appointed Professor of Mathematics at Raffles College Singapore but died of malaria on his way home on his first leave.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---